2023 Crowd Calendars for Tokyo Disneyland & DisneySea

 There’s also a sharp divide between weekend and weekday crowds.
 Think of weekends as being akin to holidays at Walt Disney World or Disneyland.
 Japan’s parks are less tourist destinations and draw more of a local audience, which means people visit when their normal lives allow for it, e.g. weekends.
 Add that to the fact that these two parks are a short train ride away from one of the most populous cities on earth.

-In addition to Tokyoites, people from other major cities in Japan also descend upon Tokyo Disney Resort for the weekends, which is why hotel rates are often double the cost for Friday and Saturday nights than any other day of the week.
+In addition to Tokyoites, people from other major cities in Japan take the train for a weekend getaway to Tokyo Disney Resort, which is why hotel rates are often double the cost for Friday and Saturday nights than any other day of the week.
 (This is why we almost always book hotels arriving Sunday and checking out Friday morning.)
 As we’ve stressed elsewhere, avoid the weekends at Tokyo Disney Resort unless you have no other choice.

 Ultimately, the AOKSoft Tokyo Disneyland Crowd Calendar is an invaluable planning resource, but you shouldn’t feel beholden to it.
 Choosing a season that works best for you, has the most appealing entertainment, and has more favorable weather might be more important to you than +/- 10,000 people in the park.
 Plus, at the end of the day, avoiding weekends and visiting exclusively on weekdays will have the largest impact on the crowds you experience.
 Nevertheless, all else being equal, it never hurts to choose a week that’s projected to be less-crowded!